 Pots for Dahlias

-You can use many containers or pots you already have like I did and I bought a few others that were not really planters but I made them into it.
+You can use many containers or pots you already have as I did, and I bought a few others that were not really planters but I made them into it.
 I liked them and they were relatively inexpensive.

 Like this galvanized drink container I bought from Wal-Mart.

-Make sure to drill plenty of holes if your container choice needs it, Dahlias like good drainage.
+Make sure to create plenty of holes if your container choice needs it, Dahlias like good drainage.
+Use a drill or a hammer and nail to create the holes.

 Dahlias need about 12 inches or more of space per tuber and the container should be at least 12 inches deep.